spineo/RGButterflyDocs/content/About.md

 The paint was applied on acid-free, triple-primed white canvas paper in generally thick layers or 'Thick' as described in the canvas coverage property.
 Paint coverage might also be defined as 'Thin' or 'Sparse' (usually as a result of using less paint and/or transparent or translucent paints)

 After the paint swatches sheets were created they were photographed.
 For lighting consistency, this was done with pre-dominantly artificial light at the same time of day for each sheet and in a way that eliminated reflection as much as possible.
-Photographed swatches were then entered manually using the app 'mix' association feature and the individual properties of each swatch set in the App Detail view.
+Photographed swatches were then entered manually using the app _Mix Association_ feature and the individual properties of each swatch set in the App _Detail View_

 ### The Match Methodology